 Decorating the Oval Office isn’t all that different from decorating your own home.
 While the shape of the room and nature of the business conducted there make it more complicated and high-profile than your own home office, the space still needs to be functional and the décor should reflect the inhabitant.

 President Obama's Redecorating Project

-Like many people who might be thinking of a new look for their homes but are pressed by time and money, President Obama began with small changes during that first year.
-He replaced the Bush administration’s plates with pottery made by contemporary Native American artists on loan from the National Museum of the American Indian and mechanical devices on loan from the National Museum of American History’s patent collection.
-According to an article on Today.com, William Allman, the White House curator, said the patent models are a great fit for President Obama, showing his “interest in American history, his interest in technology and his interest in the creative spirit.”
+Like many people who might be considering a new look for their homes but may be pressed for time and money, President Barack Obama began with small changes during his first year.
+He replaced the George W. Bush administration’s plates with pottery made by contemporary Native American artists on loan from the National Museum of the American Indian, and decorated with mechanical devices on loan from the National Museum of American History’s patent collection.
+Your office decorations should reflect your personality and interests.
+Obama’s interest in American history, technology and innovation made the décor a perfect match.

 The larger overhaul of the Oval Office took place in August 2010.
 The Obamas replaced Bush’s decorations with new rugs and furniture.
 When decorating your office, it’s important to pay attention to detail.
 Décor as well as placement can really affect the mood and flow of the room.
 Compared to other administrations, the Obamas made the Oval Office more casual, giving it a more inviting feeling.

 The Oval Office didn’t always have a relaxed look; every president has put his own spin on it.
 Yet it’s important to keep a room balanced.
 For example, if you’re looking for a more relaxed feel, find the décor to fit that but not make it too casual.
 More serious accents or rugs can help balance an office to make it seem less casual, or vice versa.